decentespresso/de1app/documentation/decent_user_interface.md

 DUI tracks which elements appear on each page, and shows the right ones when a page is requested to be shown, hiding all others.

-Each page is just a background element, which can be either a full-page size image or a colored rectangle.
+Each page is just a background element, which can be either an image or a colored shape (rectangle, rounded-corners rectangle, etc.)
 This element receives the same label as the page name.
-Once the page is added, visual items can be added to it at fixed coordinates in a 2560x1600 pixels space.
+Once the page is added, visual items can be added to it at fixed coordinates relative to the page top-left position, in a theorical 2560x1600 pixels space.
 The coordinates and other dimension options are mapped automatically to the current resolution.
+Coordinates can be given in pixels (if they are >1) or in percentage from the available space (if they are >=0 and <1).
 Note that  _only landscape screen/tablet position is supported_ .

+Pages can be of two types. "default" pages occupy the whole screen, whereas "dialog" pages can be smaller, are shown on top of the page that opens them, and normally return control to the page that opened them when they are closed.

-Pages and their child elements are normally built during startup (though they can be perfectly defined later, too), then pages are shown or hidden during the app session lifecycle, whenever `dui page show*` commands are used.
+Pages and their child elements are normally built during startup, then pages are shown or hidden during the app session lifecycle, whenever `dui page show*` commands are used.
+But if namespace pages are used, there is total freedom to define their life cycle at runtime, as they can be [added](#dui_page_add), [removed](#dui_page_remove) and [recreated](#dui_page_recreate) at any moment.

 Each visual item can appear in more than one page, which makes it easy to build sets of similar pages with just some differences.